Hilltop, Denver

 A street in the Hilltop Neighborhood of Denver.
 Note the juxtaposition of the original construction from the 1950s (the house on the left) and the new construction (2008) exemplified by the large house just left of center.

 Hilltop is a neighborhood of Denver, Colorado.
 According to the Piton Foundation's summary of United States Census data, the 2016 population of the neighborhood was 9,311, average household income was $215,780, and there were 3,973 housing units.

 Boundaries

 The City of Denver-defined neighborhood of Hilltop is bordered on the west by Colorado Boulevard, on the north by 6th Avenue, and on the south by Alameda Avenue.
 The eastern boundary is irregular, extending to Quebec Street at the north end, and encompassing properties on both sides of Monaco Parkway at the south end.

 Landmarks

 The Hilltop neighborhood gets it name from the fact that it is higher in elevation than the surrounding parts of the city.
 In the center of the neighborhood is Cranmer Park, with a view of the Front Range mountains.

 The Graland Country Day School, an independent, co-educational day school for grades K-9 is located in the neighborhood, as is Temple Emanuel, Carson Elementary, Steck Elementary and Hill Campus of Arts and Sciences.
+On Holly St, on the border between what is Hilltop and the unofficial neighborhood of Cranmer, is a small congregation of shops including Kazumi Sushi, Locanda del Borga, an Italian restaurant and Fierce45, which provides full body workout classes.